terra-quantum-public/tq42-pqc-oss/docs/post_quantum_algs/kem/mceliece.md

 - **Unique Position**: Unlike some other algorithms being considered for standardization, Classic McEliece does not directly compete with many as a general-purpose KEM.
 Its primary competition, in terms of lattice-based approaches like ML-KEM, differs in key aspects, such as key sizes and computational efficiency.
 Nevertheless, NIST is evaluating Classic McEliece along with others for its potential unique benefits, such as its long-standing security assumptions resilience to certain types of attacks (<https://blog.cloudflare.com/pq-2024>).

-- **Performance Considerations**: Although Classic McEliece provides certain advantages, including a high level of security, its performance aspects–particularly in terms of key sizes–do not directly compete with some of the more computationally efficient algorithms like ML-KEM.
+- **Performance Considerations**: Although Classic McEliece provides certain advantages, including a high level of security, its performance aspects-particularly in terms of key sizes - do not directly compete with some of the more computationally efficient algorithms like ML-KEM.
 This factor is crucial as NIST also considers the practicality of implementing these algorithms in real-world systems.